rainlanguage/arb-bot/README.md

 ```
 which will show:

-    Usage: node arb-bot [options]
+    Usage: node arb-bot|arb-bot [options]

-    A NodeJS app to find and take arbitrage trades for Rain Orderbook orders against some DeFi liquidity providers
+    A NodeJS app to find and take arbitrage trades for Rain Orderbook orders against some DeFi liquidity providers, requires NodeJS v18 or higher.
+    - Use "node arb-bot [options]" command alias for running the app from its repository workspace
+    - Use "arb-bot [options]" command alias when this app is installed as a dependency in another project

     Options:
       -k, --key <private-key>        Private key of wallet that performs the transactions.
 Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
       -r, --rpc <url>                RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in env variables
       -m, --mode <string>            Running mode of the bot, must be one of: `0x` or `curve` or `router`, Will override the 'MODE' in env variables
-      -o, --orders <path>            The ABSOLUTE path to a local json file containing the orders details, can be used in combination with --subgraph, Will override the 'ORDERS' in env variables
+      -o, --orders <path>            The path to a local json file containing the orders details, can be used in combination with --subgraph, Will override the 'ORDERS' in env variables
       -s, --subgraph <url...>        Subgraph URL(s) to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables
       --orderbook-address <address>  Address of the deployed orderbook contract, Will override the 'ORDERBOOK_ADDRESS' in env variables
       --arb-address <address>        Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables